ashaygyi/ECE285_Skin_Cancer_Classcification/README.md

 Code organization
 =================
 <pre>
-demo_HAM10000_VGG13. ipynb -- Run a demo of our code
+demo_HAM10000_VGG13.ipynb -- Run a demo of our code
         |
         |----- imports VGG-13 model trained from the training notebook below
         |----- evalutes a example testset of 10 images picked from the complete dataset